-I’m guessing you at least know someone who has gone gluten-free (GF)—whether it’s because they’ve been diagnosed with celiac disease or they just feel healthier, think more clearly, and have better digestion without gluten on their plate.
-Maybe you’ve removed it from your own diet.
+You probably know at least one person who’s gone gluten-free.
+They may have been diagnosed with celiac disease, or perhaps they just feel healthier, think more clearly and have better digestion without gluten on their plate.
+Maybe you’ve even removed it from your own diet (or at least thought about it!).
 Regardless, you can’t turn around in a grocery store or browse most restaurant menus without seeing the gluten-free label.
-Reuters has predicted that the revenue in the GF market will increase from $1.31 billion in 2011 to $1.68 billion this year alone (reference).
-Many of my readers have asked: Is going gluten-free a fad or can it really improve my well-being?

 When Gluten Means Trouble

 Gluten, Latin for “glue,” is a group of proteins found in wheat, barley, rye, triticale, malt, brewer’s yeast, wheat starch, and wheat derivatives like wheat berries, durum, emmer, semolina, spelt, and farina.
 There are a few main reasons people experience health issues when they eat gluten: Celiac disease, wheat allergy, gluten intolerance and gluten sensitivity.

 Celiac disease is an inherited autoimmune disease.
 People who have it produce certain antibodies when they eat gluten.
 Those antibodies destroy villi, which are finger-like projections in the small intestine that assist with nutrient absorption.
 Symptoms of celiac disease include diarrhea, bloating, iron-deficiency anemia, fatigue, migraines, infertility, miscarriages, stunted growth in kids, weight loss, brain fog and depression.